Complete quantum-inspired framework for computational fluid dynamics: Preliminaries

-where $\vec{v}(\vec{x},t)$ is the velocity field, $\rho$ is the fluid density, $\nu$ is the kinematic viscosity, and $\vec{f}$ is the sum of the body forces acting on the fluid.
-Eqs.~\eqref{eq:NS_eq_a} and~\eqref{eq:NS_eq_b} follow from the momentum and mass conservation laws, respectively~\cite{monin2007,monin2013statistical,pope_2000}.
-They can give rise to a variety of different flow regimes, ranging from laminar to fully turbulent flows.
-The type of flow regime is determined using the Reynolds number, Re $= \frac{U L}{\nu}$, where $U$ and $L$ are the characteristic velocity and length scale of the problem.
-Re is a dimensionless parameter that quantifies the ratio between the inertial forces ($\sim(\vec{v}\cdot\nabla)\vec{v}$) and dissipative forces ($\sim\nu\nabla^2\vec{v}$).
+where $\boldsymbol{v}=\boldsymbol{v}(\boldsymbol{x},t)$ and $p=p(\boldsymbol{x},t)$ are respectively the velocity and pressure fields at position $\boldsymbol{x}$ and time $t$, $\varrho$ is the density, and $\nu$ the kinematic viscosity.
+Eqs.~\eqref{eq:NS_eq_a} and~\eqref{eq:NS_eq_b} follow respectively from momentum and mass conservations~\cite{monin2007,monin2013statistical,pope_2000}.
+They give rise to a variety of behaviours, ranging from laminar to turbulent flows.
+The flow regime is determined by the Reynolds number, Re $= \frac{U L}{\nu}$, where $U$ and $L$ are characteristic velocity and length scales of the problem~\cite{pope_2000}.
+This dimensionless parameter quantifies the ratio between the inertial [$(\boldsymbol{v}\cdot\nabla)\,\boldsymbol{v}$] and dissipative [$\nu\,\nabla^2\boldsymbol{v}$] force terms.
 At high Re, the nonlinear inertial term dominates and the flow is highly chaotic and turbulent.
 Instead, at low Re, the dissipative term dominates and the flow is stable and laminar.